 Pinene is the most abundant terpene in nature, especially in pine trees.
 Its pleasant pine-like scent is also characteristic of various cannabis varieties.
 Apart from its aroma, pinene is also recognized for numerous health benefits, such as having antibacterial and antiviral properties and enhancing cognitive function.

-Pinene is also known for its anti-inflammatory and antioxidant properties, as well as its ability to reduce anxiety, depression and pain caused by migraines and neuropathic pain8.
+Pinene is also known for its anti-inflammatory and antioxidant properties, as well as its ability to reduce anxiety, depression and pain caused by migraines and neuropathic pain.
 In nature, there are two isomers of this terpene: alpha-pinene and beta-pinene.

 Pinene dominant Chocolate Wafflez and Caramba.